wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 }
 ```

-In this example, because `a` is neither greater than 5 nor equal to 5, the message **a is less than 5** will be printed to the console.
+Because `a` is neither greater than 5 nor equal to 5, the message **a is less than 5** will be printed to the console.

 ## Ternary Operator

 The ternary operator in JavaScript is a shortcut for the `if` statement.
 It's called "ternary" because it takes three operands: a condition, a result for `true`, and a result for `false`.

-Here's the syntax:

 ```javascript
 condition ? expressionIfTrue : expressionIfFalse